shockstars/shockstars/README.md

-calvin or cal  he/him or it/its exclusively
+calvin or cal  he/it exclusively

 male , 17 , not tcc (idc about your headcanons)

 i like some stuff ask about it

-do not interacrt!11! : i block freely. i dont wanna be friends with endogenic systems or people under 13
+do not interact : i block freely. i dont wanna be friends with endogenic "systems" (ur not real stop faking a dissociative disorder :sob:)